isbhsun/Gender-Gap-Analysis/README.md

 ![alt text](images/Wiki_Scrape.png "Title")

 To acquire this data, I scraped wikipedia pages to create a novel dataset.
-Using the Requests library and BeautifulSoup, I grabbed the profiles of individuals listed under relevant categories and saved the information into a Mongo database.
+Using the `Requests` library and `BeautifulSoup`, I grabbed the profiles of individuals listed under relevant categories and saved the information into a `Mongo` database.
 I chose to focus on categories relevant to the Nobel Prize fields (i.e. physics, chemistry, physiology or medicine, literature, peace, and economics), then narrowed it down to economics and STEM fields.
 I excluded literature categories because the categories were too vast for the time constraints of this project.
 I similarly excluded the peace category because winners of the peace category generally come from a broad range of fields making it difficult to categorize.
 Data scientists is the one non-Nobel category included out of personal interest.

 The origin categories I chose were:
 - [Data Scientists](https://en.wikipedia.org/wiki/Category:Data_scientists)